Efficient Image Restoration with State-Dependent Forward Diffusion: Discussion

-As discussed in Section~\ref{subsec:sfm}, our method naturally supports fast sampling using both Markov and non-Markov chains.
-Table~\ref{table:ir-results} demonstrates that with only 10 sampling steps, the non-Markov variant (FoD w/ NMC) achieves even better results than the standard Euler–Maruyama solver, without compromising perceptual quality.
-Note that the key difference between faster sampling approaches and the standard FoD sampling is that the latter's iterative process highly depends on the $\mu$ prediction, while the former gradually refines the state $x_t$ rather than $\mu$.
-To further investigate the impact of sampling steps, we provide a detailed analysis in Figure~\ref{fig:nmc_sampling}.
+\paragraph{Fast Sampling} As discussed in Section~\ref{subsec:sfm}, FoD naturally supports fast sampling using both Markov and non-Markov chains.
+Table~\ref{table:fast_sampling} demonstrates that with only 10 sampling steps, the non-Markov variant achieves even better results than the standard Euler–Maruyama solver in terms of PSNR, without significantly compromising perceptual quality.
+To investigate the impact of sampling steps, we provide a detailed analysis on image restoration in Figure~\ref{fig:nmc_sampling}.
 For comparison, the Euler–Maruyama solver with 100 steps is included as a baseline.
 We observe that both sampling strategies yield improved distortion metrics as the number of steps \textit{decreases}, especially in the low-step areas (5–20), where they substantially outperform the baseline with a small perceptual performance drop.
-Similar trends are observed for LPIPS and FID, but one can observe that the results on these metrics slightly degraded when reducing the number of steps from 20 to 5.
-More comparisons are provided in Appendix~\ref{app-subsec:discussion}.
+Similar trends are observed for LPIPS and FID, although both metrics show a modest decline in performance when reducing the number of steps from 20 to 5.
+More comparisons and an illustration of the forward process are provided in Appendix~\ref{app-subsec:discussion}.
 The overall results suggest that using 10 sampling steps can serve as a practical rule of thumb for fast sampling with both Markov and non-Markov chains.

-\subsection{Effectiveness of Noise Injection}
+\paragraph{Effectiveness of Noise Injection}